AliPourmand/1D_binary_star_properties/README.txt

 column 7: area of L plane cross section with shell passing $L_2$
 column 8: area of L plane cross section with shell passing $L_3$

+The supplimntary data tables:

+tables_without_l1 is essentially the same as the main table, but 3D integrations were performed excluding L1 plane

+l1_etax	provides integrations got the x-component of the effective acceleration on the L1 plane column 1: equipotential shell number column 2: potential of shell
+column 3: Area of L1 plane within the potential column 4: y intersection of $L_1$ plane cross section with the potential column 5: z intersection of $L_1$ plane cross section with the potential column 6: x-component of the effective acceleration averaged over $L_1$ cross-section area column 7: x-component of the effective acceleration averaged over the intersection with $L_1$-plane